 As part of the annual budget process, the capital vision including any new capital scheme bids is reviewed.
 The Council develops a three year capital programme, of which year 1 is fully funded, and years 2 and 3 have indicative funding.
-This forms part of the Council's Medium Term Financial Plan (MTFP) and is approved at Council in February having previously been reviewed by CCOSC.
+This forms part of the Council's Medium Term Financial Plan (MTFP) and is approved at Council in February having previously been reviewed by Community and Corporate Overview and Scrutiny Committee (CCOSC).

 Throughout the budget setting process, assistant directors and the corporate leadership team review and scrutinise new and existing capital bids to ensure they still meet the Councils prioritises.
-This is supported by the Financial Specialist team.
+This is supported by the finance team.

 Based on these evaluations the attached Capital Programme has been prepared.
-Members are presented with the proposed capital budget submission 2022/23 for recommendation to Council (Appendix B).
+Members are presented with the proposed capital budget submission 2023/24 for recommendation to Council (Appendix B).